Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

     The Landing Page (index.html)
 This is the focus of the page.
 It will have a hero image with some captions and below this will display the benefits of yoga and these benefits will be accompanied by various yoga icons and/or images.
-This is to imspire the user about the benefits they will recieve if they were to particpate in a yoga class or classes.
+This is to inspire the user about the benefits they will recieve if they were to particpate in a yoga class or classes.
 Below this section, there will be some videos of classes taking place with instructors and some pictures to help show the user what they will be in for if they were to participate in a class.
 The footer will have links to facebook, instagram, and youtube, as well an email link to directly contact the studio.